 Students who are not native English speakers may be required to pass an English Screening Examination before they can teach courses conducted in English.
 Courses designed to enhance English language skills are available to assist students in passing the screening so that they may teach.

-Entering Ph.D. students and students early in their courses of study generally find employment in one of the five campus Writing Programs or in language courses taught in Linguistics or Literature.
+Entering Ph.D. students and students early in their courses of study generally find employment in one of the six campus Writing Programs or in language courses taught in Linguistics or Literature.
 All of these programs offer pedagogical training.

 More advanced graduate students (usually those who have passed their qualifying examinations) also are eligible for teaching assistantships in special University programs (i.e., Critical Gender Studies, Ethnic Studies) and in the Department.
 These positions are assigned each Spring, based on information solicited from continuing students regarding their interest in particular TA positions.